Docs MediaHub Version 1.x Template API

 Crops

 Each crop is a separate page with its own image file and preset key.
 Crops are accessed through the parent asset.
+MediaHub distinguishes between library crops (global, visible in the Crops table) and field-level crops (scoped to a page + field, created by inline crop badges).
+See Crops API for the full explanation.

 MethodReturnsDescription

-$asset->crops()PageArrayAll crop pages for this asset.
+$asset->crops()PageArrayAll library crop pages for this asset.

-$asset->cropCount()intNumber of crops.
+$asset->cropCount()intNumber of library crops.

-$asset->hasCrops()boolWhether any crops exist.
+$asset->hasCrops()boolWhether any library crops exist.

-$asset->getCropsByPreset('square')PageArrayAll crop pages for a preset (there may be more than one).
+$asset->getCropsByPreset('square')PageArrayAll library crop pages for a preset.

-$asset->cropImage('16_9', 800, 450)Pageimage|nullCrop image resized to specific dimensions.
+$asset->cropImage('16_9', 800, 450)Pageimage|nullLibrary crop image resized to specific dimensions.

 Full details: Crops API.